zhampel/zhampel.github.io/_posts/2018-05-23-intro-pyunfold-announcement.markdown

 I recently gave an introductory talk about PyUnfold at the IIHE at ULB/VUB in Brussels.
 The slides can be found [here](https://zhampel.github.io/intro-pyunfold-iihe/).

+## Success Stories
+PyUnfold has been successfully used in several contexts, including:
+- Cosmic-ray energy spectrum measurement made by the `HAWC observatory <https://www.hawc-observatory.org/>`_ [1]_.
+- Cosmic-ray composition analysis using the `IceCube South Pole Neutrino Observatory <https://icecube.wisc.edu/>`_.

+..
+[1] Alfaro, R. and others.
+2017.
+"All-particle cosmic ray energy spectrum measured by the HAWC experiment from 10 to 500 TeV." *Phys.
+Rev. D* 96 (12):122001. `<https://doi.org/10.1103/PhysRevD.96.122001>`_.